polkadot-fellows/xcm-format/README.md

 - `Unimplemented = 1`: The instruction is intentionally unsupported.
 - `UntrustedReserveLocation = 2`: Origin Register does not contain a value value for a reserve transfer notification.
 - `UntrustedTeleportLocation = 3`: Origin Register does not contain a value value for a teleport notification.
-- `MultiLocationFull = 4`: `MultiLocation` value too large to descend further.
+- `LocationFull = 4`: `MultiLocation` value too large to descend further.
-- `MultiLocationNotInvertible = 5`: `MultiLocation` value ascend more parents than known ancestors of local location.
+- `LocationNotInvertible = 5`: `MultiLocation` value ascend more parents than known ancestors of local location.
 - `BadOrigin = 6`: The Origin Register does not contain a valid value for instruction.
 - `InvalidLocation = 7`: The location parameter is not a valid value for the instruction.
 - `AssetNotFound = 8`: The given asset is not handled.